-The Price Tab contains information on the product’s price, its special prices for a limited period, cost and more.
-The Image Tab is as important as the previous two as a product’s image is one of the key aspects that influence customers’ buying decisions.
-So, add high-quality base and small images and the thumbnail to let buyers have an overall view of the product.
+The Price tab contains information on the product’s price, or special prices for a limited period.
+The Image tab is as important as the previous two because a product’s image is one of the key aspects that influence customers’ buying decisions.
+Make sure to add high-quality base and small images and a thumbnail to let buyers have an overall view of the product.

-Invisible to website users, there are other tabs that contribute to product portraying and page’s facade, such as Meta Information Tab, Design Tab and Inventory Tab.
+Invisible to website users, there are other tabs that contribute to product info and the page’s appearance, such as the Meta Information tab, the Design tab and the Inventory tab.

+Product properties.
 Unlike simple products that do not have a specification, most widespread products offered in online stores are configurable ones.
-So, product’s attribute availability is another important requirement as they not only describe items in more detail and provide their image more comprehensively, but enable more advanced search results.
+So, the availability of various product attributes is another important requirement, as they not only describe items in more detail and provide their image more comprehensively, but enable more advanced search results.

-Products are configured by their attributes, such as the manufacturer, color and others.
-You can add them and manage in the Catalog Tab.
+Products are configured by their attributes, such as the manufacturer, color and more.
+You can add and manage them in the Catalog Tab.
 Start with adding the number of options you require and fill out the fields with relevant information.
-So, you will compile attribute sets that combine a variety of product features and suit each possible search request.
+You will compile attribute sets that combine a variety of product features and cover each possible search request.